 “If anyone’s visited Greece, they definitely know there’s a museum on every corner.
-I went to Greece in 2005 and I saw the incredible restoration work that was happening through YSMA on the Parthenon.
-We’re talking about absolute prototype work from curatorial, scientific, structural engineering – work that’s never ever been done in conservation for a World Heritage site.
+I went to Greece in 2005 and saw the incredible restoration work happening through YSMA on the Parthenon.
+We’re talking about absolute prototype work from curatorial, scientific, and structural engineering – work that’s never ever been done in conservation for a World Heritage site.
 This is ground-breaking work.

 “There will never be a completeness of the study and the understanding of the Parthenon without these sculptures being returned – because of this ground-breaking work.